 About

-In my classes, I model the interdisciplinary ethos of my scholarship, in which the rhetoric of scientific knowledge can be put into productive relationships with literary texts to foster a critical social conscience about various issues in historical and contemporary life.
-Drawing from fields such as the medical humanities, environmental humanities, and sexuality studies, my courses, from first-year writing to advanced literary study, use writing intensive, interdisciplinary methods and digital humanities projects to engage students and help them build skills that will serve them in the university and beyond.
+As the Director of the Medical and Health Humanities at Stetson, the interdisciplinary ethos of my research informs my work as a program director and my classroom practice in which the rhetoric of scientific knowledge can be put into productive relationships with literary texts to foster a critical social conscience about various issues in historical and contemporary life.
+Drawing from fields such as the medical humanities and gender and sexuality studies, my courses, from first-year writing to advanced literary study, use writing intensive, interdisciplinary methods to engage students and help them build skills that will serve them in the university and beyond.